Promising Rs 5,000 a month for poor, Kharge kicks off Congress's Andhra Pradesh poll campaign | Politics

 - India

-Congress President Mallikarjun Kharge kicked off the party's election campaign for Andhra Pradesh at Anantapur on Monday -- even before the poll dates have been declared -- promising to dole out Rs 5,000 every month for eligible poor households.
+Congress President Mallikarjun Kharge kicked off the party's election campaign for Andhra Pradesh at Anantapur on Monday, ahead of the upcoming state assembly polls and Lok Sabha elections, promising to dole out Rs 5,000 every month for eligible poor households.

 Kharge termed the monthly dole a 'Congress guarantee' and a poll promise greater than the five 'guarantees' being fulfilled in Karnataka and the six being implemented in Telangana.